tbttin/notes/makes/gnu-make-manual.md

           ...
   ```

-  Remember to put one *tab* character (or the the *first* character in the
+  Remember to put one *tab* character (or the the *first* character in
-  value of the `.RECIPEPREFIX` variable) at the beginning of every `recipe`
+  the value of the `.RECIPEPREFIX` variable) at the beginning of every
-  line!
+  `recipe` line!

-- A `target` is *out of date* when it does not exist or if it is older than any
+- A `target` is *out of date* when it does not exist or if it is older
-  prerequisites.
+  than any prerequisites.

 [#Rule-Syntax]

-## Types of Prerequisites {#Prerequisite-Types}
+## Types of Prerequisites

 - Two types of prerequisites of GNU `make`:

   + *Normal prerequisite*s such as described in the previous section.
+It
-It impose:
+    impose:

-    * An **order** in which recipes will be invoked: prerequisites' recipes,
+    * An **order** in which recipes will be invoked: prerequisites'
-      then targets'.
+      recipes, then targets'.

     * A dependency relationship (when targets are out-dated).